LaunchCodeEducation/lchs/src/chapters/sessions/try-it-sessions.rst

             pass
          return render_template('index.html')

-   The ``pass`` keyword fills the space where Python expects some code.
-It allows you to run the program and fill in commands later.
+   ``pass`` is another example of a placeholder.
+The keyword fills the space where Python expects a block of statements.
+Here, it allows you to run a starter code successfully and fill in different commands later.

 Since your program will track a collection of items, start by saving an empty list to the session.